MatthewKrinn/Cognitive-Fatigue-Research-2024/README.md

 # Acknowledgments:

-FatigueSet: A Multi-modal Dataset for Modeling Mental Fatigue and Fatigability
-Manasa Kalanadhabhatta, Chulhong Min, Alessandro Montanari and Fahim Kawsar
+FatigueSet: A Multi-modal Dataset for Modeling Mental Fatigue and Fatigability.
+Manasa Kalanadhabhatta, Chulhong Min, Alessandro Montanari and Fahim Kawsar.
 In 15th International Conference on Pervasive Computing Technologies for Healthcare (Pervasive Health), December 6–8, 2021